grafana/grafana/docs/sources/administration/provisioning.md

 ## Dashboards

-It's possible to manage dashboards in Grafana by adding one or more yaml config files in the [`provisioning/dashboards`]({{< relref "../installation/configuration.md" >}}) directory.
-Each config file can contain a list of `dashboards providers` that will load dashboards into Grafana from the local filesystem.
+You can manage dashboards in Grafana by adding one or more YAML config files in the [`provisioning/dashboards`]({{< relref "../installation/configuration.md" >}}) directory.
+Each config file can contain a list of `dashboards providers` that load dashboards into Grafana from the local filesystem.

 The dashboard provider config file looks somewhat like this: